cgrindel/renovate_bzlmod_support/design.md

   - Support different version resolution logic for libraries (i.e., is depended upon by other projects) vs executable (i.e., is not depdended upon by other projects) repositories .

+### Future Work

+- Add support for [Bazel module lockfiles].
+  - As of April 2023, this functionality is scheduled for Bazel 7.0.

 ## Design